By Giannis Triantafyllidis and Josh Duggan

 26 March 2019

 In the midst of the Brexit madness and general mayhem of the EU Election period, laws are being debated and passed.
 According to some, they have the potential to “kill” the internet.
-Based on modernising copyright laws for the digital age, the new directive is heavily debated, and one article at least is now law.
+Based on modernising copyright laws for the digital age, the new directive is heavily debated, and now finally, a law.

 So, what are the controversial parts of the European Union Directive on Copyright in the Digital Single Market?
 Articles 11 and 13 are the major sticking points, relating to the reproduction of copyrighted content.

 Article 11 allows publishers such as news organizations to ask for remuneration when their content is posted elsewhere, with the obvious targets being news aggregators such as Facebook and Google News when they feature a link to a story.

 The argument behind it is that the news sites themselves receive less traffic if the consumer has already read a large portion of their story before having to visit the site.
 However, the obvious counter to this is that aggregators are the main source of traffic for many sites, and their closure would disproportionately affect smaller publishers.

 Article 13, passed by the Parliament on Tuesday, appears merely a tightening of current rules rather than widespread changes, the changes will alter the balance of power in the favour of rights holders.
 It does so largely by making hosting and video-on-demand platforms such as YouTube responsible for the copyright infringements found on their sites.

 Those in favour of the directive simply say that they’re helping enforce the remuneration that creators deserve for the use of their work by third parties, and fair use of content will be protected.
 However, some believe that it’s a power that will be abused, and that the measures required for sites to enforce it are nearly impossible to implement effectively.